Charlotte Barnum

-Charlotte Cynthia Barnum (May 17, 1860 – March 27, 1934), mathematician and social activist, was the first woman to receive a Ph.D in mathematics from Yale University.
+Charlotte Cynthia Barnum (May 17, 1860 – March 27, 1934), mathematician and social activist, was the first woman to receive a Ph.D. in mathematics from Yale University.

 Early life and education

-Charlotte Barnum was born in Phillipston, Massachusetts, the third of four children of the Reverend Samuel Weed Barnum (1820–1891) and Charlotte Betts (1823–1899).
+Charlotte Barnum was born in Phillipston, Massachusetts, the third of four children of the Reverend Samuel Weed Barnum (1820–1891) and Charlotte Betts Barnum (1823–1899).
 Education was important in her family: two uncles had received medical degrees from Yale and her father had graduated from there with a Bachelor of Arts and a Bachelor of Divinity.
-Her brothers Samuel and Thomas would both graduate from Yale, and her sister Clara would attend Yale graduate school after graduating from Vassar.
+Her brothers Samuel Horace Barnum (1852–1939) and Thomas Rossiter Barnum (1857–1938) would both graduate from Yale, and her sister Clara Louisa Barnum (1866–1953) would attend Yale graduate school after graduating from Vassar.

 After graduating from Hillhouse High School in New Haven, Connecticut Charlotte attended Vassar College, where she graduated in 1881.

-From 1881 to 1886 she taught at a boys’ preparatory school, Betts Academy, in Stamford, Connecticut and at Hillhouse High School.
-She also did computing work for the Yale Observatory 1883–1885 and worked on a revision of James Dwight Dana’s System of Mineralogy.
+From 1881 to 1886, she taught at a boys' preparatory school, Betts Academy, in Stamford, Connecticut and at Hillhouse High School.
+She also did computing work for the Yale Observatory 1883–1885 and worked on a revision of James Dwight Dana's System of Mineralogy.
 Charlotte was an editorial writer for Webster's International Dictionary from 1886 to 1890, and then taught astronomy at Smith College for the academic year 1889–90.

-In 1890 Charlotte applied for graduate studies at Johns Hopkins University, but was turned down because they did not accept women.
+In 1890, Charlotte applied for graduate studies at Johns Hopkins University, but was turned down because they did not accept women.
 She persisted and with the support of Simon Newcomb, professor of mathematics and astronomy at the university, she won approval to attend lectures without enrollment and without charge.
 Two years later, she moved to New Haven to pursue her graduate studies at Yale.
-In 1895 she was the first woman to receive a Ph.D. in mathematics from that institution.
+In 1895, she was the first woman to receive a Ph.D. in mathematics from that institution.
 Her thesis was titled "Functions Having Lines or Surfaces of Discontinuity".
 The identity of her adviser is unclear from the record.